microsoft/pxt-microbit/docs/projects/flappy-bird.md

 Here are some additional features you can add to the game:

-1. Count and show the Flappy Bird game score.
+1. Count and show the Crashy Bird game score.
 2. Make the obstacles move faster every time an obstacle is passed.

 ## About the authors